JR Hudgins on Leather Goods and Everyday Carry

 "It can definitely be a fine line," JR says of balancing ruggedness with refinement.
 "But I do maintain the ‘keep it stupid simple’ mindset.
 Something minimal with little flair allows all attention to be on the details that invoke quality construction and durability."

-This mindset defines JR’s work.
-His preferred materials - vegetable-tanned leather and Horween Chromexcel - are chosen for their durability and patina.
+His preferred materials - vegetable-tanned leather and Horween Chromexcel - were chosen for their durability and patina.

 "The veg-tan patinas and ages as beautifully as well-worn raw denim," he says.
 "And the Chromexcel’s color immediately invokes a high quality on touch, color, and look."

-Designing durable EDC items like wallets and key fobs is a craft of its own.
+Designing EDC items like wallets and key fobs is a craft of its own.

 "Most smalls are made entirely by hand," JR explains.
 "No machines, just two hands.
 Whereas larger products (sans belts), such as bags, are made in larger batches with a few sets of hands and a sewing machine."